These Struggling American Restaurants Are Fighting to Survive

-- Chipotle’s suffered some big PR disasters lately.
-But is America really going to turn its back on its favorite burrito-builder?
+- Chipotle’s suffered some PR disasters lately.
+But will America really turn its back on its favorite burrito-builder?

-Denver-based Chipotle had experienced astronomical growth over the past several years until bouts of foodborne illness put a real damper on its prospects.
-PR crises aside, Chipotle still has a monstrous presence around the country and is well-positioned going into the future.
-It’s one of the most talked about “fast-casual” chains that are taking business from traditional sit-down and fast food joints, and though it’s had its problems, it’s hard to imagine Chipotle going belly-up.
+Denver-based Chipotle had experienced enormous growth over the past several years — until foodborne illness put a real damper on its sales.
+PR crises aside, Chipotle still has a large presence for now.
+As one of the most talked about “fast-casual” chains, it’s still stealing business from traditional sit-down and fast-food joints.
+It’s hard to imagine Chipotle going belly-up.